 How to Host Legally in Newmarket

-2. Measure your parking.
-Confirm you have enough off-street spaces for 1 per bedroom plus 1 for yourself before investing in renovations.
+- Measure your parking.
+Confirm you have enough off-street spaces for 1 per bedroom plus 1 for the Permanent Resident before investing in renovations.

-3. Get STR-specific insurance.
+- Get STR-specific insurance.
 Your homeowner policy almost never covers STRs.
-Work with a broker who understands Newmarket's license requirement.
+Get a certificate of general liability insurance from a broker who understands STR licensing and confirm the current minimum with Newmarket Licensing.

-8. Display your license number on every listing on every platform, immediately upon approval.
+- Display your license number on every listing on every platform, immediately upon approval, per §8.2(7).

 Condo Corporations Override Town Rules